zingale/phy504/_sources/cxx-functions-planets.rst.txt

    Previously we saw that we could not write a function that returns a reference to a local object.
-But here, the return value, ``os``, is not local -- we pass a reference to it via the argument list.
+But here, the return value, ``os``, is not local---we pass a reference to it via the argument list.

    This construction is what allows us to string ``<<`` together.